-What are Putin's motives behind Russia's huge military exercises?
+Huge Russian war games seek to highlight NATO's 'cracks'

 Trump caused alarm in Europe after he was slow to explicitly endorse NATO's central promise of collective defense, known as Article 5.
 He also demanded member states up their military spending and suggested he wouldn't defend them unless he did.

-The rhetoric from Trump has since softened — with some members of his team expressing the U.S.'s strong and enduring support for NATO — but the mere suggestion of wavering was enough to give many Europeans the jitters.
+The rhetoric from Trump has since softened — with some members of his team expressing America's strong and enduring support for NATO — but the mere suggestion of wavering was enough to give many Europeans the jitters.

 NATO has reinforced its position in Eastern Europe, now maintaining a rotating force of 4,000 in Poland and the Baltics.